LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 In the application details, choose the Settings tab to set:

 * **Application URL**: the URL of your application.
 Example: `https://myappname.com`
-* Select the `Allow Access tokens via browser?` checkbox.
+* Check the `Allow Access tokens via browser?` checkbox.
-* Deselect the following checkboxes: `Require consent?`, `Front-channel logout session required?` and `Back-channel logout session required?`
+* Uncheck the following checkboxes (if checked): `Require consent?`, `Front-channel logout session required?` and `Back-channel logout session required?`
 * **Allowed URLs**:
   * **Redirect**: you must add 4 redirect URLs that are based on your application URL:
     * `<applicationURL>` without trailing slash.